bjagger/ExData_Plotting1/README.md

 ## Script instructions

-Each script starts with the assumption that the working directory contains the text file "household_power_consumption".
-This is the data component of the assignment.
+Each script file starts with the assumption that the working directory contains the dataset "household_power_consumption.txt".
+This dataset is over two million rows and represents approximately four years of sampling.
+Each script file subsets the original dataset to a few thousand rows taken from two days.

-If this file is not in the working directory, please see below for download source and instructions.
+If the "household_power_consumption.txt" dataset is not in the working directory, please see below for download source and instructions.

 ## [Course Project Readme] Introduction